acino/jump-source/README.md

 Releases of jumpSource for VS Code.

+### 1.2.1

+Fixes issue with opening index file from quick pick.

 ### 1.2.0

 Adds support for listing all index files in the workspace with filtering capabilities.